Ending2015a/dungeon_maps/README.md

 This code is used by:
 * HK Yang, TC Hsiao, et al. (2022).
 Investigation of Factorized Optical Flows as Mid-Level Representations.
 IROS 2022.
 [Paper](https://arxiv.org/abs/2203.04927)
+* "Kemono", a rule-based object-goal navgiation agent for Habitat Challenge 2022.
+[Ending2015a/kemono-habitat-2022](https://github.com/Ending2015a/kemono-habitat-2022/tree/master)

 Version: `0.0.3a1`